1. What is SAFSC?

 11. What is your safety policy?

-SAFSC views safety as a top priority and has a strict policy on zero tolerance for illegal substances and improper behaviour.
+SAFSC views safety as a top priority and has a strict policy on zero tolerance for illegal substances and improper behavior.
 All athletes must sign a Code of Conduct form with their parents.

 12. How do skiers learn to do inversions (flip) safely?